 Ancient Roman technology was made to last and be useful.
 Roman roads and Roman bridges such as the one Julius Caesar built in record time over the river Rhine are fine examples of Roman technological capability.
-Such a technical degree was not recovered by western civilisation for many centuries after the fall of the Roman empire would require centuries to be recuperated.
+Such a technical degree was not recovered by western civilisation for many centuries after the fall of the Roman empire.

 Roman Inventions and Roman Innovation have been discussed in separate articles.
-Within this article we are going to have a look at two aspects of Roman technology:
+We are going to have a look at two aspects of Roman technology:

-See various areas and examples of Roman technology (with links to greater detail of each).
+- See various areas and examples of Roman technology.

 The socio-economic context of Roman Technology

-In order to approach this more easily it is worth setting down a definition of what “technology” is – and indeed of what “Roman Technology” was.
-It is worth noting that the definition is very much a lively modern debate so, again, we can only take a broad brush approach:
+In order to approach this more easily, it is worth setting down a definition of what “technology” is – and indeed of what “Roman Technology” was.
+The definition is very much a lively modern debate so, again, we can only take a broad brush approach:

-“Technology is the use of knowledge and science to develop tools and methods which allow individuals and society to solve problems, to adapt to and control our environments“.
+“Technology is the use of knowledge to develop tools and methods which allow individuals and society to solve problems, to adapt to and control our environments”.

-So presumably analysis of the socio-economic context also involves understanding:
+So presumably analysis of the socio-economic context of ancient Roman technology also involves understanding:

 The point is that technology is not the same as knowledge (or science as we now know it).
-It is the application of it.
-And if there’s one thing that the Romans were good at it was practical application rather than scientific questioning.
+It is the application of knowledge, and if there’s one thing that the Romans were good at it was the practical application of learning rather than scientific questioning.
 Our article about Ancient Roman Innovation touches on the concept of knowledge and knowledge transfer in antiquity – much knowledge and science was actually developed by the Greeks and Egyptians who fell under Roman rule, much was stored at the Roman libraries, including at Alexandria.
-The Romans applied that knowledge masterfully, or elements of it.
+The Romans applied that knowledge masterfully.

 What is interesting to observe is the level of technological advancement reached by the Romans and the speed of that advancement at different times.
 It is equally interesting to observe that it failed to go any further in spite of having so many pieces in place for an industrial revolution.
-Rather than apply a readily available work saving innovation the authorities preferred to keep the cheap and plentiful slave labour busy to avoid social unrest rather than foster labour saving technologies and inventions.
+Authorities preferred to keep the cheap and plentiful labour market busy to avoid social unrest rather than foster labour saving technologies and inventions.

 Speed of technological innovation in ancient Rome